apify/actor-imagediff/README.md

 Default output is an PNG image containing diff of given images.
 Using options `outputAsJpeg: true` the result my be switched to JPEG format.
 Parameter `pixelmatchOptions` may contain any parameters supported by [pixelmatch](https://www.npmjs.com/package/pixelmatch#pixelmatchimg1-img2-output-width-height-options) NPM package.

+This actor can be used as [synchronous API](https://www.apify.com/docs/api/v2#/reference/actors/run-actor-synchronously/with-input) that returns diff image as response to POST request.

 <table>
     <thead>
         <tr>